Cookies on the Gambling Commission website

 • taking the valid answer from the oldest household member: or where this was not clear, the response of the first household member to complete a questionnaire (online completions first then postal completions).

 A further step involved identifying and removing duplicate responses.
-For this, questionnaires were checked to see if responses to up to 2 questionnaires were very likely to be from the same individual in a household (based on exact matches for the age, sex and name provided).
+For this, questionnaires were checked to see if responses to up to 2 questionnaires were very likely to be from the same individual in a household (based on exact matches for the age, date of birth, sex and name provided).
 Suspected duplicates were removed so that only 1 completed questionnaire from that individual was retained.

 Where a household had more than 2 records, any extra cases were removed according to the following rules: